-- 1 Ensure there is clear and safe separation of heavy goods traffic and work vehicles linked to industrial units from residential vehicles, pedestrians and cyclists; - 2 Ensure that the overall approach to the built form, street layout, landscape and dwelling density minimises the visual impact of the development and relates sensitively to the surrounding area.
-Building height should be in general conformity with that of established developments identified in Character Area D; - 3 Incorporate and enhance existing landscape features such as broadleaf tree cover, the creation of green space both within the new development and on boundaries to provide a buffer against surrounding areas; - 4 Reduce the density of the dwellings to the edge of the residential development adjacent to the open landscape to create a gradual transition from built area to more open green space; - 5 Design the eastern part of the site to be sensitive to the existing and adjoining properties and minimise visual impact; - 6 Ensure that the Affordable Housing is pepper-potted and fully integrated with the market housing throughout the development; - 7 Provide a mix of housing types and sizes to meet the current and future needs of households in Market Bosworth;
+- 1 The main vehicular access to the new development will be through the industrial area on the south side of Station Road.
+It is important to ensure there is clear and safe separation of heavy goods traffic and work vehicles linked to industrial units from provision for pedestrians and cyclists; - 2 Ensure that the overall approach to the built form, street layout, landscape and dwelling density minimises the visual impact of the development and relates sensitively to the surrounding area.
+Building height should be in general conformity with that of established developments identified in Character Area D; - 3 Incorporate and enhance existing landscape features such as broadleaf tree cover, the creation of green space both within the new development and on boundaries to provide a buffer against surrounding areas; - 4 Reduce the density of the dwellings to the edge of the residential development adjacent to the open landscape to create a gradual transition from built area to more open green space;